Increase in productivity

 Even if the company relies on automated systems for parts of its business, the problem of maintaining duplicate data may exist.
 Customer records must be maintained in accounting systems to manage receivables, and the same data must be maintained in order management systems.
 The same holds true for supplier information.
 Item records and general ledger charts of accounts usually have to be maintained in every system, resulting in a nightmare of discrepant records.

-Using an ERP system automatically provides necessary information to all areas of the business using a single data repository.
+Using an ERP system automatically provides the necessary information to all areas of the business using a single data repository.
 Coupled with the other items on this list, it’s clear that ERP improves employee productivity in countless ways.